konveyor/enhancements/enhancements/assessment-module/README.md

 ###### Editing archetypes

-Existing custom migration targets can be edited by clicking on the kebab at the right side of the corresponding row and selecting the option "Edit".
+Existing custom migration targets can be edited by clicking on the kebab at the right side of the corresponding row and selecting the option *Edit*.

-This will open a modal window similar to the one used for creating archetypes, but with a "Save" button instead of the "Create archetype" one. **If the list of tags that define the archetype changes, the process to calculate the applications the archetype is associated with should be triggered again**.
+This will open a modal window similar to the one used for creating archetypes, but with a *Save* button instead of the *Create archetype* one. **If the list of tags that define the archetype changes, the process to calculate the applications the archetype is associated with should be triggered again**.

 ###### Deleting archetypes